as one of New Zealand's Great Walks, the Rakiura Track is an enjoyable

 native forest, with beautiful coastal stretches and sites of historical

 Now (click here to make a booking - pay only 25% deposit on booking, balance required 2 months prior to tour date).

-We stronly advise booking as early as possible especially during peak months November to April.
+We stronly advise booking as early as possible especially for peak months November to April.

 Enquiries welcome for other dates not listed, subject to hut space.

-PACKAGE OPTION: Contact us for a customised option to include travel to and from Stewart Island by ferry or plane and accommodation before and / or after your guided walk.
+PACKAGE OPTION: We can customise a package to include travel to and from Stewart Island by ferry or plane and accommodation before and / or after your guided walk.
 Please contact us for further information.

 Accommodation During Your Hike

 We stay at Port William Hut and North Arm Hut.
 These facilities are shared with other hikers.
 Bunks are pre-booked.
 Bunks have mattresses.
 Kitchen has cold running water, benches and tables.
 Outside long drop toilets and washbasins.

 we do (click here for Map)